BIGJRA/BIGJRA.github.io/rejuv.md

 Enter the ACDMC in the upper right.
-At the top left corner, you can trade in 10 of each color shard for the *Sail Fossil, Jaw Fossil, Skull Fossil,* and *Armor Fossil.* At the top right counter, you can revive any fossils you’ve obtained so far.
+At the top left corner, you can trade in 10 of each color shard for the *Sail Fossil, Jaw Fossil, Skull Fossil,* and *Armor Fossil.* At the top right counter, you can revive any fossils you've obtained so far.
 So, that means you can now get:
 **Omanyte, Kabuto, Anorith, Lileep, Shieldon, Cranidos, Amaura, and Tyrunt.**